FAQ - Braxia Health

 What are common side effects?

-The most common side effects of ketamine are dissociation, which is when images appear somewhat distorted.
+Depending on the molecule, the most common side effects are dissociation, which is when images appear somewhat distorted.
 Dissociation can affect up to a third of people during the first infusion.
 The overall number of people who experience dissociation decreases with each subsequent infusion.
 It is also noted that some people may have an increase in blood pressure or heart rate during infusion therapy.
-That will be monitored closely during by your health care team.
+That will be monitored closely by your healthcare team.
 Although it is rare, some people may experience changes in liver or kidney function, and/or notice blood in their urine.
-These are considered rare events and more typically associated with much higher doses of ketamine for longer periods of time and/or people who abuse ketamine.
+These are considered rare events and more typically associated with much higher doses of a molecule for longer periods of time and/or people who abuse the molecule.

-Is it safe for me to drive home after ketamine treatments?
+Is it safe for me to drive home after treatments?

-No. You’ll need to be accompanied on your way home following the infusion of ketamine treatment.
+No. You’ll need to be accompanied on your way home following your treatment.

 Are there any medications that interfere?